nigeltao/nigeltao.github.io/blog/2020/jsonptr.md

 ## Communicating Sequential Processes

-The `jsonptr` C++ program consists of four routines connected by byte buffers (also known in Wuffs as `base.io_buffer`s) or token buffers (which are just like byte buffers but work on 64-bit tokens instead of 8-bit bytes):
+The `jsonptr` C++ program consists of four routines connected by byte or token buffers (token buffers are just like byte buffers but work on 64-bit tokens instead of 8-bit bytes):

 1. Read from `stdin` (a file descriptor), writing to `src` (a byte buffer).
 2. Decode JSON, reading from `src` and writing to `tok` (a token buffer).
 This